prorev/prorev.github.io/_posts/2020-02-24-r_interview.md

 ## What is RStudio?

-From Wikipedia: _RStudio is an integrated development environment for R._

-There are two forms or RStudio:
+RStudio is an integrated development environment for R. There are two forms or RStudio:
 * RStudio Desktop
 * RStudio Server (accessed from a web browser)